5 Outstanding HR Principles For The Long Haul

 2. Programs Are Not The End Goal.

 Programs and projects are captivating.
 They often have persuasive names such as “Success Factors” and originate from famous business schools or well known, top-tier consulting firms.
 Programs for performance, diversity, and innovation look good and bring a feeling of execution.
 After all, programs are what HR is all about.

 Sustainable HR teams and leaders know that programs, no matter how famous or captivating, are not the real deal.
 Performance management systems are only valuable if they contribute to employee performance.
 Compliance programs that are worth the investment, for example, are the ones that facilitate a compliance culture.

-Recently, I had a discussion with a HR manager about a big culture project in a major Danish company, with numerous actions but scarce results.
+Recently, I had a discussion with an HR manager about a big culture project in a major Danish company, with numerous actions but scarce results.
 Often, less is more, as Josh Bersin points out in his interesting Forbes article, “Why Simplicity Is The Next Big Thing In HR And Business.”

-What we want to see is actual processes.
+What we want to see are actual processes.
 We want to see programs that facilitate the HR value chain and talent management process: founding a people pipeline from recruiting to onboarding, training, learning, and leadership.
 Only when programs foster real processes are they truly prosperous.

 3. Individuals Matter But Communities Are The Golden Egg.

 HR teams that produce exceptional results, like Airbnb’s “Employee Experience” team, are attentive to individuals and their unique gifting, but also know that the great power lays in communities.